 In a nutshell about Blogger vs WordPress: Don’t use free blogs if you are serious about making money blogging.
-If you are someone who is blogging for fun, you can use free blogging platform like Blogger.
+If you are someone who is blogging for fun, you can use a free blogging platform like Blogger.
 If not, only use WordPress to start your blogging journey successfully.
 The choice is yours – whether you are serious or not.

-Recommended: Best WordPress Alternatives Worth Trying in 2018
+Recommended: Best WordPress Alternatives Worth Trying in 2023

 If you are thinking about building a profitable business online, you MUST use the best content management system to keep yourself secure.
 It’s so important to analyze the future of WordPress or blogging if you want to succeed in the crowded niche.
-We will now discuss about why WordPress is the best CMS and the future of WordPress.
+We will now discuss why WordPress is the best CMS and the future of WordPress.

-WordPress will be super secure
+WordPress is super secure

-WordPress becomes the largest CMS
+WordPress is the largest CMS

 Social media plays the key role

 Whether you know it or not, social media shares affect your search engine rankings.
-So if you are thinking to grow your traffic especially from search engines, increase your social shares.
-This is easy if you have access to right plugins to make it easy for your readers to share your stuff.
+So if you are thinking to grow your traffic, especially from search engines, increase your social shares.
+This is easy if you have access to the right plugins to make it easy for your readers to share your stuff.

 Content marketing is the NEW king

-Have you ever thought why content is the REAL king?
+Have you ever thought about why content is the REAL king?
 Great content (that is perfectly optimized for search engines and readers) is what makes your blog stand out from the crowd.

-Creating and organizing content is not easy especially with the limited features of Blogger platform.
+Creating and organizing content is not easy, especially with the limited features of the Blogger platform.
 But if you are on WordPress, you will find unlimited possibilities from creating an editorial calendar to maintaining your blog posting frequency.

 WordPress becomes more search engine friendly